cisar2218/GameRecordEvaluatorServer/README.md

 # EvaluatorServer

-This project is subproject of **Web of Lies**.
+- This project is subproject of **Web of Lies**.
 It's small web api solution that serve teachers to evaluate game records of their students.

+- Run: `dotnet run --launch-profile https`